ipython/ipython/doc/source/ipython.rst

 -------------------------------

-pdb, the Python debugger, is a powerful interactive debugger which allows you to step through code, set breakpoints, watch variables, etc.
-IPython makes it very easy to start any script under the control of pdb, regardless of whether you have wrapped it into a 'main()' function or not.
+pdb, the Python debugger, is a powerful interactive debugger which allows you to step through code, set breakpoints, watch variables, etc.  IPython makes it very easy to start any script under the control of pdb, regardless of whether you have wrapped it into a 'main()' function or not.
 For this, simply type '%run -d myscript' at an IPython prompt.
-See the %run command's documentation (via '%run?' or in Sec.
-6.2
-<node6.html#sec:magic>) for more details, including how to control where
-pdb will stop execution first.
+See the %run command's documentation (via '%run?' or in Sec. magic_ for more details, including how to control where pdb will stop execution first.

 For more information on the use of the pdb debugger, read the included pdb.doc file (part of the standard Python distribution).
 On a stock